clhenrick/gdal_hillshade_tutorial/README.md

 ## The Tutorial

 ### Step 1: Download data:
+1. Make a new folder for this tutorial.
+Call it something like `gdal_hillshade_tutorial`.
+    - Then open up your terminal and `cd` to that folder by doing:
+    `cd /Users/username/gdal_hillshade_tutorial/`.

-1. In your project folder do `mkdir one-arc-second`, and `cd` to it.
+    - Once you're in your project folder make another directory by doing `mkdir one-arc-second`, and then `cd` to it by doing `cd one-arc-second`.

-2. Using the `w-get` utility (available on linux or via homebrew on a mac), put the following in a file called url_list.txt:
+2. Put the following text in a file called url_list.txt:

 	```
 	ftp://rockyftp.cr.usgs.gov/vdelivery/Datasets/Staged/NED/1/GridFloat/n37w119.zip